jbosstm/conferences/mucon2017/demo_with_STM_on_openshift/README.md

 maven artifact id for the demo to simplify the configuration of OpenShift deployments and routes.
 For more details look at the yaml files in the [sources directory](src/main/fabric8).

-### Build and deploy the vert.x application to OpenShift
+### Build and deploy the Vert.x application to OpenShift

 There is a fabric8 plugin that simplifies OpenShift deployments: